Dronte/pyright-remote/README.md

 Enter program to execute (or <host>:<port>):
 ```

-# Step 4: connecti eglot to pyright.
+# Step 4: connecti eglot to pyright
 The problem with pyright-langserver is that it acts like a tcp-client, not the server.
 When it starts, and all the time it's running,
 it requires someone to read another side of the socket.
 We solve this problem by having a simple intermediate proxy, that passes all messages from pyright-langserver to eglot, and vise-versa.